 Analysis of the judicial interpretation of the Bill of Rights including the First Amendment, the Fourth, Fifth, Sixth Amendments and the Due Process and Equal Protection Clauses of the Fourteenth Amendment.
-Prerequisite: PLSC 303 or PLSC 307.

-PLSC 490 The Challenge Seminar S 3 SH
+PLSC 490 The Challenge Seminar

-This course will involve students working through a number of complex intellectual simulations (by role-playing) to examine various challenges or turning points faced by different political regimes in crisis.
+This course will involve students working through a number of complex intellectual simulations (by roleplaying) to examine various challenges or turning points faced by different political regimes in crisis.
 Engaged Learning will be the focus as students attempt to reconstruct the political, cultural, and historic frameworks which provide the necessary context for the alternative decisions the students will weigh and evaluate.
 Required of all Political Science and Political Science-Law Seniors as their capstone course.